xiix0/scam/README.md

-Q:	How does a hacker fix a function which
+Q:	How many Harvard MBA's does it take to screw in a light bulb?
-	doesn't work for all of the elements in its domain?
-A:	He changes the domain.
+A:	Just one.
+He grasps it firmly and the universe revolves around him.